XiangpengHao/bf-tree-docs/README.md

 - **Range index**: records are sorted.

-The core of Bf-Tree is the mini-page abstraction and the buffer pool to support it.
+The core of Bf-Tree are the mini-page abstraction and the buffer pool to support it.

 ## Mini-pages